 Other top tourist spots in Tangub City that you should visit are the Hoyohoy Highland Park where you'll see a panoramic view of Panquil Bay surrounded by the cities, and Memorial Hill, which features a Japanese canon from World War II.
 You can also do a side trip of nearby Ozamiz City.

-This Christmas destination list wouldn’t be complete without mentioning the University of Santo Tomas (UST)'s Paskuhan.
+This Christmas destination list wouldn’t be complete without mentioning the University of Santo Tomas (UST)'s Paskuhan in Manila City.
 It’s a month-long annual Christmas tradition that began in 1991 and is known as one of the best places to celebrate the Christmas season in Manila.

-The performances from Thomasian talents and well-known bands, the sight of a towering Christmas tree, the lights and pyromusical displays, and witnessing the Thomasian community in this time of the year makes it a must-add in your itinerary of Metro Manila tourist spots.
+The performances from Thomasian talents and well-known bands, the sight of a towering Christmas tree, the lights and pyromusical displays, and witnessing the Thomasian community at this time of the year make it a must-add in your itinerary of Metro Manila tourist spots.

 Photo from the University of Santo Tomas

 Although Paskuhan is open to all, you must reach out to your Thomasian friend ASAP if you're planning to go.
 Non-Thomasian visitors wouldn’t be able to enter the premises without an ID-holder on their side.

 If you’re down for more physical activity after feasting at some of the best buffet restaurants in Manila, you can explore a historic neighborhood and stunning architecture with Intramuros tours on a bamboo bicycle ride or by joining a horse-drawn carriage tour, which are also popular date places in Manila.

 Photo from SM Mall of Asia

 Make your Christmas merrier by visiting SM Mall of Asia’s (MOA) Grand Festival of Lights Parade in Pasay, Metro Manila.
 It’s a mouthful, but it fits since it’s a big and bright event that is a feast for the eyes.
-This event is slowly rising to become one of the Philippines' Christmas traditions, and one of the most anticipated one at that.
+This event is slowly rising to become one of the Philippines' Christmas traditions, and one of the most anticipated ones at that.

 Buy a 2-hour Dessert Museum Ticket to 8 Themed Rooms & Complimentary Dessert for an interactive, mouth-watering, and Instagrammable activity that will put a smile on your face.
 They have eight dessert-themed visually pleasing rooms that make for interesting photo ops!